Introduction to Asana Alternatives

 Smartsheet enhances reporting through real-time metrics.
 It correlates and gives information on planned and actual spend with team activity and financial transparency.

 Trello is a simple task manager app.
 It gives a visual representation of what has been worked on and what to be the very next task to perform.
 The visuals are similar to that of post-it notes and give information regarding the work To-do, Working on currently(Doing), and Done.
 Trello consists of a board, card, and list.

 - Board: Boards are used for categorical operations of the project in development.
 Only specific members can access it, check and control the movement of cards.

 - List: The list divides into 3 categories based on the project tasks.
 Namely, the 3 tasks as To-Do, Doing, and Done.
 Lists help in organizing the task as per priority.
 You can also have a visual representation of members working on which task.

 - Card: Cards represent an element of any feature of a project.
 For example, a research article, a software update, a bug or a new update.
 You can work around with images, attach files, and your own comments.
 The title of the card hints at what the card is all about.
 You can assign a card to any member of a team and send a notification.

 Trello also comes with an editorial calendar.
 We can add to any event or planning.
 It also has colored labels to represent each event.

-Mavenlink platform works on the finance and modern operational performance for the unified project management. it has an Operational System of Record that collaborates and gives more visibility.
-It works on the Mobile as an application and also gives integration with CRM tools.
+Mavenlink platform works on the finance and modern operational performance for the unified project management. it has an Operational System of Records that collaborates and gives more visibility.
+It works on Mobile as an application and also gives integration with CRM tools.
 Mavenlink is used for any team size.

 Mavenlink also tracks time and does so for every task and expense incurred.
 It won’t be difficult to import/export data in and out of it.